plforacle/heatwave-all/create-HW-cluster-only-dbs/create-HW-cluster-only-dbs.md

 In this lab, you will be guided through the following tasks:

-- Create MySQL Database for HeatWave (DB System)
+- Create MySQL Database for HeatWave (DB System) and Load sample database
 - Add a HeatWave Cluster to MySQL Database System

 ### Prerequisites

 - An Oracle Trial or Paid Cloud Account
 - Some Experience with MySQL Shell
+- Must Complete Lab 1

 ## Task 1: Create MySQL Database for HeatWave (DB System